mmattel/storage-truenas/truenas/truenas_performance_test.md

-# TrueNAS Performance Test on BeeLink ME Mini
+# TrueNAS Performance and Power Test on BeeLink ME Mini

 The test should give some guidelines and hints only and is not intened to be complete or high tuned.